reg1um/PULSE/README.md

 ## 6. Key Observations

-- The **LightGBM classifier** alone performs well in terms of precision but lacks the ability to rank effectively.
+- The **LightGBM classifier** alone performs well in terms of precision but lacks the ability to rank effectively due to the fact that it sees all relevant items as the same (binary).
-- The **regressor** improves ranking metrics (NDCG, MAP), but the ranking metrics are not satisfying.
+- The **regressor** improves ranking metrics (NDCG, MAP), but the ranking metrics are not satisfying (relatively low NDCG).
-- The **hybrid approach** maintains the classifier's precision while leveraging the regressor to enhance ranking quality.
+- The **hybrid approach** maintains the classifier's precision and its relatively short processing time (shorter than the regressor) while leveraging the regressor to enhance ranking quality.
 This leads to **state-of-the-art NDCG scores**.
 - Classifier defines **relevant items**, regressor defines **how to rank them**.

 ---